bozho/console/README.md

         - : removed
         ! : changed
         + : added

-Changes in 1.07.0 beta 3 (28 Apr 2013)
+Changes in 1.07.0 beta 4 (06 May 2013)

         !
-Limits the maximized windows size on monitors with taskbar so ConsoleZ, with no border, no longer overlaps the taskbar when WIN+UP is pressed ! restart is no longer needed for this appearance setting: "Tabs on bottom"
+Limits the maximized windows size on monitors with taskbar so ConsoleZ, with no border, no longer overlaps the taskbar when WIN+UP is pressed !
+Restart is no longer needed for this appearance setting: "Tabs on bottom"
         + Full screen support
         + Full screen button in taskbar
         + Full screen hot key (default: F11)